DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab2.md

 The only two GPIO only pins are GPIO_5 and GPIO_16.
 You might recall GPIO_5 is being used for I2C, so that leaves GPIO_16 as the one pin that's least likely to be used for something else.
 We'll use GPIO_16 for the DHT11's data connection.

 The power and ground connections are easier.
-Just choose a red 3V3 connection and a black ground connection.
-Be sure to use 3V3 and not 5V.
+Just choose a red 3.3 volt (3V3) connection and a black ground (GND) connection.
+Either one of the two 3V3 connections and any of the three available GND connections will work.
+Just be sure to use 3V3 and not 5V.

 > 3V3 is just a shorthand way of saying 3.3V